joyrex2001/kubedock/docs/dev/development.md

 ### 4. Reaper (`internal/reaper/`)

 The reaper handles automatic cleanup of orphaned resources:
-- Removes containers older than configured threshold (default: 60 minutes)
+- Removes containers older than configured threshold (default: 60 minutes;
+  `--reapmax=0` disables container reaping, exec records are still cleaned)
 - Deletes resources owned by terminated kubedock instances
 - Can be triggered at startup with `--prune-start`